 All of our family are interested in environmental issues including household energy efficiency, the countryside and wildlife.
 I also find DIY, using recycled products where possible, practical and fulfilling and a relaxation from my job as a management consultant.
 We have carried out the energy saving refit of our house for several reasons including comfort (a warm house is more comfortable than a cold house) plus doing the right thing in terms of reducing our carbon emissions.
 The energy efficiency renovation process has also been very interesting and satisfying.
 Helping others to reduce their emissions in a cost effective manner, including avoiding some of the blind alleys we went down, is also very rewarding

-1900 Edwardian end of terrace property over 3 floors including attic.
-All original features including sash windows and two working fireplaces now with wood burning stoves.
+Large (200m2) 1900 Edwardian end of terrace property over 3 floors including attic.
+Solid wall construction with 31 windows.
+All original features including sash windows, coving, wood floors and two fireplaces now with wood burning stoves.

 The main benefit of the refurbishment is that now the whole house is always warm and comfortable without being too stuffy or humid.
 We only need the central heating during mid winter and then for all 15 mins in the morning and mid afternoon.
 Cutting wood for the stove is also fun.
 The continuous running fan provides adequate ventilation and prevents condensation.

 We enjoy the stoves the most including procuring, cutting, splitting and storing the wood.
 We use a mix of waste wood and tree surgeon trimmings.
 The main stove provides a focal point for the house and heats the whole house (including the bedrooms) without the need for a fan or use of the separate central heating system.
 Wood storage needs to be planned well in advance with logs split and aired for at least 12 months before burning.
 We use a moisture meter to ensure an efficient burn.

 At the moment we have just finished the garden shed made from pallets and with a green roof using recycled wool carpets.